 If you're in the market for one, the Cooks Standard 8-Quart Classic Stainless Steel Stock Pot with Lid is our top choice.

-Best Overall: Cooks Standard 8-Quart Classic Stainless Steel Stock Pot with Lid
+Cooks Standard 12-Quart Classic Stainless Steel Stockpot with Lid

 What We Love: Induction compatible, affordable, oven-safe, large lid handle

 What We Don’t Love: Lids can be finicky

 The Cooks Standard 8-Quart Classic Stainless Steel stock pot is the way to go for people looking for an all-around pot that can deliver results for any cook.
 The gold standard for stock pots is stainless steel since it's durable, lightweight, and nonreactive so you can cook your Sunday sauce without worry.
 But stainless steel isn't great at conducting heat, so many manufacturers design stock pots with a layer of aluminum.
 Here, Cooks Standard works in an aluminum disc to the bottom that provides even heat distribution and prevents hot spots.

 Made of 18/10 stainless steel, this induction-compatible stock pot has a 9-inch diameter and an 8-inch height so it can handle whatever you need it to do from water-bath canning to a week's worth of stew.
 What makes this stock pot great beyond its versatility is that it comes with a well-fitting lid with a large enough handle to accommodate an oven-mitted hand.
 It's also oven safe to 500 degrees

 Material: Aluminum, stainless steel | Capacity: 8 quarts | Diameter: 9 inches | Height: 8 inches

 All-Clad Stainless Steel 12-Quart Multi-Cooker Cookware Set

 What We Love: Has strainer and steamer insert, durable, stay-cool handles